-However, a 3 week battery life, automatic power off at the end of the cleaning cycle and a fantastic build quality, there is something reassuring about the DiamondClean that you only appreciate when you are using it.
+However, you do get a 3 week battery life, automatic power off at the end of the cleaning cycle and fantastic build quality.
+There is something reassuring about the DiamondClean that you only appreciate when you are using it.

-Understandably you want more information, so continue reading this article for a comprehensive explanation as to what to look for when choosing an electric toothbrush and why we have made the above suggestions.
+Understandably you want more information, so continue reading this article for a comprehensive explanation as to what to look for when choosing an electric toothbrush and why I have made the above suggestions.

 Sensitive & Receding Gums Explained

 Whilst sensitive gums are technically different to a condition known as receding gums, they are often closely linked.